Manoui/website/index.md

 {% include theme_analysis.html %}

 The key is the following:
-PERSON People, including fictional.\
+* PERSON People, including fictional.\
-NORP Nationalities or religious or political groups.\
+* NORP Nationalities or religious or political groups.\
-FAC Buildings, airports, highways, bridges, etc.\
+* FAC Buildings, airports, highways, bridges, etc.\
-ORG Companies, agencies, institutions, etc.\
+* ORG Companies, agencies, institutions, etc.\
-GPE Countries, cities, states.\
+* GPE Countries, cities, states.\
-LOC Non-GPE locations, mountain ranges, bodies of water.\
+* LOC Non-GPE locations, mountain ranges, bodies of water.\
-PRODUCT Objects, vehicles, foods, etc. (Not services.)\
+* PRODUCT Objects, vehicles, foods, etc. (Not services.)\
-EVENT Named hurricanes, battles, wars, sports events, etc.\
+* EVENT Named hurricanes, battles, wars, sports events, etc.\
-WORK_OF_ART Titles of books, songs, etc.\
+* WORK_OF_ART Titles of books, songs, etc.\
-LAW Named documents made into laws.\
+* LAW Named documents made into laws.\
-LANGUAGE Any named language.\
+* LANGUAGE Any named language.\
-DATE Absolute or relative dates or periods.\
+* DATE Absolute or relative dates or periods.\
-TIME Times smaller than a day.\
+* TIME Times smaller than a day.\
-PERCENT Percentage, including "%".\
+* PERCENT Percentage, including "%".\
-MONEY Monetary values, including unit.\
+* MONEY Monetary values, including unit.\
-QUANTITY Measurements, as of weight or distance.\
+* QUANTITY Measurements, as of weight or distance.\
-ORDINAL "first", "second", etc.\
+* ORDINAL "first", "second", etc.\
-CARDINAL Numerals that do not fall under another type
+* CARDINAL Numerals that do not fall under another type
+* NONE no entity detected

+As you can see, making reference to one of the entity mentioned aboved doesn't seem to play a role in the fame of a quote.
+The distribution is more or less the same between famous and non-famous quotes so we better look somewhere else...

 ## How to be a mainstream famous quote emitter: